 Make it dairy-free: Use coconut cream instead of the cream and coconut oil instead of the butter.

-Roasting the pecans: For an even deeper flavour roast the chopped pecans before adding them to the filling.
-Either dry-fry on the stove until golden, or roast in the oven at 200C / 400F for about 5 minutes.
+Roasting the pecans: For an even deeper nut flavor, roast the chopped pecans before adding them to the filling.
+Either dry-fry them in a pan on the stove until golden, or roast them in the oven at 200C / 400F for about 5 minutes.

 Of course.
 Ideally, use a brown sugar substitute.
 A golden erythritol works, or Swerve Brown.
 The last time I made this pie, I used a mix of half Lakanto and half allulose.
 This made the pie even more gooey as allulose does not recrystallise.
 Bocha Sweet is another option as it also stays soft.

+Because it is not necessary.
 The ingredients in the filling are the same as in a keto caramel sauce.
-I've only omitted the step of reducing the mixture to a caramel.
+I've omitted the step of reducing the mixture to caramel to save time.
+The flavor is the same!

 Tried this recipe?
 Give it a star rating below!